How to Start a Repo Business in 2026: Licensing, Costs & Clients

 Work with national forwarding companies

 A mistake many new operators make is relying solely on these companies.
 The fees are lower and competition is high.
-Use them to supplement your income, but always prioritize building your own direct client base for long-term stability.
+Use them to supplement your income, but prioritize building your own direct client base for long-term stability.

 Establish a professional online presence

-Lenders will search for your business online before they give you a contract.
+Lenders search for your business online before they give you a contract.
 A simple, clean website that lists your services, service area, and contact information is a must.
 It serves as your digital storefront and builds immediate credibility.

 Here are 4 immediate steps to take: